VinnieRossi/katacoda-scenarios/rhoar-spring-boot/creating-applications-for-cloud/XX-deploy-to-openshift-s2i.md

 # Deploy to OpenShift Application Platform with Launcher

 Now that we have our working application set up locally, we want to deploy it on the OpenShift Platform.
-One of the easiest ways is to use the built in S2I tool within the RHOAR launcher.
+One of the easiest ways is to use the built in S2I tool.

 **1. Create Git Repository**